 Day Pass - This pass covers entry into one or more parks on any one day.
 Passes are available from rangers in the parks.
 In some parks, a system of self-registration applies.
 Fees: Vehicle with up to 12 occupants - $13/car, Vehicle with more than 12 occupants but not on a commercial tour - $6 per passenger, $7/motorcycle

 Holiday Park Pass - This pass entitles entry to as many parks as you wish for any four-week period.
-Fee: $44/vehicle (up to eight people).
+Fee: $46/vehicle (up to 12 people)

 Annual All Park Pass - This pass entitles you to unlimited access to all parks in WA.
-Valid for one vehicle, with up to eight legally seated people.
-Fee: $88 or $55 for seniors, aged pensioners, and veterans.
+Valid for one vehicle, with up to 12 legally seated people.
+Fee: $92 or $58 for seniors, aged pensioners, and veterans.
 Cards must be sighted.
 Park passes do not include camping.
 Separate fees apply.

 For more information on park passes visit Parks and Wildlife website or contact on +61 8 9219 9000